Proportional resource allocation in dynamic n-player Blotto games: Relevant Literature

-Sela and Erez (2013) studied a two-player dynamic Tullock contest, in which each player maximizes the sum of the expected payoffs (similar to expected value maximization in our setting) for all districts.
-Suppose that the value of the battles is equal across the stages and that for each resource unit that a player allocates, he loses $0\leq \alpha \leq 1$ units of resource from his budget.
-Then they identified a subgame prefect equilibrium such that the players' resource allocations are weakly decreasing over the stages.
-Duffy and Matros (2015) studied static contests (stochastic asymmetric Blotto games) in up to four battles with two players having asymmetric yet similar budgets and generalizing Lake's (1979) paper.\footnote{For experimental results on Blotto games see, e.g., Deck and Sheremeta (2012) and Duffy and Matros (2017) and the references therein.} In a similar setting, Deck, Sarangi, and Wiser (2017) have recently studied symmetric static contests with two players who do not have budget constraints.
+Sela and Erez (2013) studied a two-player dynamic Tullock contest, in which each player maximizes the sum of the expected payoffs (similar to our setting) for all districts.
+Suppose that the prizes of the battlefields are equal across the stages and that for each resource unit that a player allocates, they lose $0\leq \alpha \leq 1$ units of resource from their budget.
+Then Sela and Erez (2013) identified a subgame prefect equilibrium such that the players' resource allocations are weakly decreasing over the stages.
+Duffy and Matros (2015) studied static contests (stochastic asymmetric Blotto games) in up to four battlefields with two players having asymmetric yet similar budgets and generalizing Lake's (1979) paper, which we discuss below.\footnote{For experimental results on Blotto games see, e.g., Deck and Sheremeta (2012), Montero, Possajennikov, Sefton, and Turocy (2016), Duffy and Matros (2017) and the references therein.} In a similar setting, Deck, Sarangi, and Wiser (2017) have recently studied symmetric static contests with two players who do not have budget constraints.
 They identified the Nash equilibrium of the symmetric game (Electoral College).

 In another static presidential campaign model, Lake (1979) argued that one would need to assume that the candidates maximize only their probability of winning the election, i.e., one would simply try to receive a majority of electoral votes, instead of complying with Brams and Davis' (1973, 1974) assumption that they maximize their expected electoral vote.
-Nevertheless, Lake's (1979) main result echoes Brams and Davis' (1974) impossibility of population proportionality result in that in Lake's model too it turns out that presidential candidates find it optimal to spend a disproportionately large amount of their funds in the larger states.
+Nevertheless, Lake's (1979) main result echoes Brams and Davis' (1974) impossibility of population proportionality result in that in Lake's model too it turns out that presidential candidates find it optimal to spend a disproportionately large amount of their funds in the larger states.\footnote{Resource allocation frameworks are often used in modeling electoral competition; see, e.g., Laslier and Picard (2002), Duggan (2007), Barelli, Govindan, and Wilson (2014), Thomas (2017), and the references therein.}

 Harris and Vickers (1985) construed a patent race as a multi-battle contest, in which two players alternate in expending resources in a sequence of single battles.
 These battles or sub-contests serve as the components of the overall R\&D contest.
 Just like in a singles tennis match, the player who is first to win a given number of battles wins the contest, by obtaining the patent.\footnote{In the PGA Tour, which brings professional male golfers together to play in a number of tournaments each year (LPGA does so for female golfers), each tournament consists of multiple battles in that golfers attempt to minimize the total number of shots they take across 72 holes.}